Train Travel in Sri Lanka

 How to Train

-The trip between Nuwara Eliya and Kandy, which are two wonderful towns in south central Sri Lanka, takes about 2 ½ hours.
+Train travel in Sri Lanka is pretty popular, and the trip between Nuwara Eliya and Kandy, which are two wonderful towns in south central Sri Lanka, takes about 2 ½ hours.
 This is a pretty enjoyable journey, with plenty to see along the way.
 There are several stops along the way for locals and tourists to hop on and off, so much of the trip is spent in stations rather than moving.
 It’s during this time that we get to see how people spend their quiet time.

 This shot was taken from my seat in the 2nd class train car, which was mostly full with foreign tourists.
 The seats were rigid, but there were small tables where you could lay out your snacks or tablets.
 Bench seats would fit 2 across comfortably, or 3 across if you’re slim.
 In the seats across the aisle from me was a family of British tourists, or maybe a couple families.
 Each of the kids in the photo, along with the adult sitting with them, had their attention drawn to their video screens, enrapt with the entertainment that they brought with them.